Make the Diagnosis: Carpal Tunnel Syndrome

 Why Is the Diagnosis Important?

 Carpal tunnel syndrome is an important cause of hand pain and functional impairment, attributable to compression of the median nerve at the wrist (Figure 10-1).
-Patients are usually between 30 and 50 years old, with women affected 3 times as often as men.2, 3 About 0.5% of the general population reports being diagnosed with CTS.2 It is likely, ...
+Patients are usually between 30 and 50 years old, with women affected 3 times as often as men.2, 3 About 0.5% of the general population reports being diagnosed with CTS.2 It is likely, however, that ...